 important to own our right to be angry that our needs were not met.

+anger.
 We need to feel the grief about what happened to us as children

 and then we also need to own the grief over what effect it has had on us

 as an adult.
 Grieving is a very different experience from being depressed.
-While

-and start paying attention to what is happening in our body then
+our heads and start paying attention to what is happening in our body then

 we can start releasing the emotional energy.
 When we get to a place where

 I have to tell people is to keep breathing.
 We automatically stop breathing